-For the next 60 days, Comcast has announced several new policies the company will be implementing.
+Comcast has also announced several new policies the company will be implementing.
 They will be offering Xfinity WiFi for everyone including non-Xfinity internet subscribers.

 Xfinity Wifi hotspots will be available across the country for free.
 When at a hotspot, people can connect to the internet by selecting “xfinitywifi” as the network name in the list of available hotspots and launch a browser.

-As many people will be working from home, Comcast has also announced it will be pausing its data plans for 60 days.
+As many people will be working from home, Comcast has also announced it will be pausing its data plans.
 Customers will receive unlimited data for no extra charge.

 In addition to signing on to the Keep Americans Connected Pledge, Charter has been connecting hundreds of thousands of students, teachers, and their families to 100 Mbps or 200 Mbps broadband service for 60 days at no cost to them; suspending collections and not charging late fees or terminating service for residential or small business customers; opening Wi-Fi hotspots for public use; donating $12 million in airtime to run public service announcements; and opening Spectrum News websites to increase access to high-quality local news and information.
 To help some exceptional students who want to pursue their dreams but have limited financial means, Charter recently launched Spectrum Scholars—a two-year educational program for eligible rising juniors with financial need.

 In addition, Charter is offering repayment assistance as their remote education offer free period ends, helping provide affordable low-income broadband service Spectrum Internet Assist.